slince/di/README.md

 $container = new Slince\Di\Container\Container();
 ```

-Assume some class and interface like so:
+Assume some classes and interfaces like so:

 ```php
 interface ActorInterface